Our Team

 Biggest Accomplishment: Besides all the obvious things of marriage and kids I would have to say that being the First Sergeant of the Indiana National Guard’s Parachute Infantry Company is my proudest accomplishment.

-Favorite CrossFit workout: Comfort is a Slow Death (My WOD)
+Favorite workout: Comfort is a Slow Death (My WOD)

 Favorite lift: Tough to narrow it down but I really love deadlifts